ezriharmusial/LastMessengerS/src/lib/md-collections/artists/chuzzykeys.md

   - Accoustic Guitar
   - Saxophone
   - Xylophone
 experience: a quality sensational and outstanding performance
-vision: to be a very rich and famous artist
 mission: to help other upcoming good artists grow
 inspiration: in anywhere at all
-meaning: keyboard music instrument recognition
+reason: "Chuzzykeys defines success as an artist to have made people happy and have a very big fanbase.
+The purpose of his work is to develop himself and develop others too. "
+goals: His ultimate career goal is to be very rich and famous.
+vocal_type:
+  - alto
+  - tenor
+active: true
+sex: male
+vision: to be a very rich and famous artist
+discography: Cradle
+active_region: '{"type":"Point","coordinates":[7.0684797,5.4936095]}'
+image: /uploads/artists/Chuzzy-Keys-3.png
 genres:
   - Afrobeat
   - Hip Hop